Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Needles:

 Almost all Sak Yant Khem (Steel Needles used to poke the tattoo) are modern design that have either disposable or replaceable tips.
-The Tips are usually UV treated, fire treated and soaked in alcohol.
+The older style Tips are usually UV treated, fire treated and soaked in alcohol.
 Even if you wanted to bring in new needles you would have to know exactly what type was being used.

 What is the Quality of Artwork with a Sak Yant Tattoo?